goessner/g2-mec/README.md

 | Polygonial elements | `ply, ground`<br>`link, link2` | `0.5` | `beg, end`<br> `#index` <br> normalized numerical parameter | `left, right`<br>number | ![polygon with labels](img/poly-label.mec.png)
 | Spline element | `spline` | `beg` | `beg, end`<br> `#index` | `left, right`<br>number | ![spline with labels](img/spline-label.mec.png)

+A numerical offset always means *outside* of closed shapes with regard to the specified point.
+With linear, polygonial and spline elements a positive value means *right of* and a negativ value means *left of* the line at the specified point.
 If there is no offset distance specified, the global `g2.State.labelOffset`'s value is taken.
 Please note, that cardinal locations are not sensitive to transformations.